 The State of California has a blueprint for reducing COVID-19 in the state with revised criteria for loosening and tightening restrictions on activities.
-Orange County is currently in the Purple Tier, in which many non-essential indoor business operations are closed at this time.
+Orange County is currently in the Purple Tier, in which many non-essential indoor business operations are closed.
 To read the latest industry guidance and find out what types of businesses are currently open in Orange County, please click here.

 ____________________________________________________________________State and Federal Resources for Businesses

 Resources are available to help small businesses financially impacted by the COVID-19 (Coronavirus) crisis.

 The CARES Act, was signed into law on March 27, 2020.
 The act provides assistance to small businesses through emergency grants, forgivable loans and relief for existing loans.
 A summary of the Act’s small business provisions, which are being carried out by the U.S. Small Business Administration (SBA), is provided below.
 The SBA also put together The Small Business Owners’ Guide to the CARES Act.